kgarner7/cider-music-listenbrainz-plugin/README.md

 It does not matter _how_ you listen to it; you can start at the beginning, jump forward, and then jump back.
 Notably, if you pause the currently played song, it will **not** be scrobbled.

-Like with LastFM, you can toggle now playing, filtering looped tracks, and remove featured artists from titles (where available).
+Like with LastFM, you can toggle whether to show the current track as "Now Playing" (this excludes Maloja), and whether to filter looped tracks.

 ## Installation
 The following assumes that Cider is installed